vergoh/vnstat/README.md

     * some sanity checks may be missing or disabled
   * vnstat (console output) has most features implemented
   * vnstati (image output) has all intended original features implemented
+  * 5 minute resolution outputs available in both text and image formats
+  * data migration verified to work automatically from 1.x version databases
   * test coverage is better than with 1.x releases
     * some unit conversion issues have been found and fixed